spattapu1/LoL-Statistical-Analysis/README.md

 ## Final Model

-In our final model, we added the following features: damagetochampions, xpat25, csat25, dragons, and barons in addition to the features in our baseline model.
+In our final model, we added the following features: **`damagetochampions`**, **`xpat25`**, **'csat25'**, **'dragons'**, and **'barons'** in addition to the features in our baseline model.

 We tried to choose features that have an impact of the whether a side wins or not.
 Focusing on objectives like taking barons, and dragons can give teams a significant advantage, as by killing them teams get additional buffs and advantages when they are killed.
 Killing dragons can create buffs for the entire teams and killing it before the opposing team can allow that team to deny the opposing team buffs.
-Dragons killed can give a team significant adavtages through the game is likely to be related to which team wins.
+Dragons killed can give a team significant advantages through the game is likely to be related to which team wins.

 Barons are a similar neutral objectives in game but the advantage it provides is even greater then dragons.
 The Baron buff gives a team super minions in every lane on the map, this makes easier for the team with this buff to push down lanes and take enemy towers.
 Since barons provide massive advantage, the team that takes more barons (Barons respawn in the game though there is only one at a time), likely has a substainial advantage, and have a higher chance of winning.

-Damagetochampions is vital to winning a game, as dealing more damage will allow a team to win team fights.
+**`damagetochampions`** is vital to winning a game, as dealing more damage will allow a team to win team fights.
 Overall, by dealing more damage to champions on the opposing team, a team will have a greater chance of taking other objectives like barons and dragons since the other team is weaker.

-Having a higher xpat25 will mean that champions of a particular team are stronger than the other, giving level advantages to players within a team, which contributes to their ability to win.
+Having a higher **`xpat25`** will mean that champions of a particular team are stronger than the other, giving level advantages to players within a team, which contributes to their ability to win.

-csat25 refers to creep score at 25 minutes, which is how many minions a team has killed at the 25 minute mark.
+**'csat25'** refers to creep score at 25 minutes, which is how many minions a team has killed at the 25 minute mark.
 Creep score has an impact on gold generation, and item advantages which will give teams with high creepscore and advantage in team fights and objectives as mentioned before.

 Therefore, we expect that these additional features will provide our model with the needed information to predict which side won.